thanakijwanavit/fishai_publication/index.md

 <b>2.
 Model y</b>

 Model y are focused on users who are looking to analyze concentration of components in the samples.
 Especially if the infrared signature is not strong within the range of model x.
 We expect a very high accuracy output Especially after ML enhancer.

+<b>cheaper model for gerneral users</b>

+The key to success of DVMLOS in a longer term is to expand to a general user or lower cost business model.

+The primary plan is to work with cheaper supplier such as [SCiO](https://www.consumerphysics.com/business/technology/)

+moreover there is also a possibility to use cameras on a common smartphone such as iphone to obtain an infrared spectrum.

 #### 3.1.2 Services